 The cable car was only a mile away, where we experienced our excursion to the mountain.
 I needed to bring a jacket, it is 10 degrees colder on the on top.
 After 2 hours hanging out at an Alm (cabin) and hiking, we started back our way down.
 It was around noon, so we caught the bus to Salzburg next to the B&B, because parking in Salzburg is not easy.

-Salzburg translates to “salt castle”, is the fourth-largest city in Austria and the capital of Federal State of Salzburg.
+Salzburg translates to “Salt Castle” and is the fourth-largest city in Austria and the capital of Federal State of Salzburg.
 The old town is renowned for its baroque architecture and is one of the best-preserved north of the Alps.
 With more than 27 churches, it was listed as a UNESCO World Heritage Site in 1996.
 The city has three universities and a large population of students.

 Took a little cruise on the Salzach river that was included in the 48 hour City Ticket.
 In the background you see the famous Hotel Sacher.